 By Raymond D. Null

-Nestled away in the rolling hills of the Franklin County area of southern Illinois lays the forgotten town that in 1904 was only a breath away from being the nation’s capital.
+Nestled away in the rolling hills of the Franklin County area of southern Illinois lays the forgotten town that, in 1904, was only a breath away from being the nation’s capital.
 It was here that in 1901 a Chicago multi-millionaire named Levi Zeigler Leiter, and his son Joseph brought the family fortune and began building a small empire.
 After buying 8000 acres of land, Joseph began sinking the coal mine that would become the original headquarters for the nationally known Zeigler Coal Company.

-Leiter was so sure that his mine would be the largest and the most modern, he used champagne instead of water to mix the cornerstone concrete with.
+Leiter was so sure that his mine would be the largest and the most modern that he used champagne instead of water to mix the cornerstone concrete with.
 For good measure, he threw in a couple of expensive diamond rings and his gold watch into the mix.
 Engraved in the cornerstone was the date of 2004 because Leiter claimed his mine modernization would be a hundred years ahead of its time.

 The Leiters had contributed large sums of money to the presidential campaign of Theodore Roosevelt, and the time had come for them to call upon the President for a pay-back political favor.
-There was not enough satisfaction for the Leiters in the claim of getting Roosevelt elected President of the United States, because they wanted something that would elevate them to the very top of society and overshadow everything others had accomplished.
+There was not enough satisfaction for the Leiters in the claim of getting Roosevelt elected President of the United States because they wanted something that would elevate them to the very top of society and overshadow everything others had accomplished.

 The design would be likened to the nation’s capital with a circle and streets running from it like spokes from a wagon wheel.
 As Leiter began building his town, he decided to name it Zeigler in honor of his father’s middle name.
-The Leiters and their rich friends knew it was time to flex their powerful financial muscles and call in the political favors and attempt to convince the President to move the White House and the nation’s capital to the Leiters Franklin County town of Zeigler.
+The Leiters and their rich friends knew it was time to flex their powerful financial muscles, call in the political favors, and attempt to convince the President to move the White House and the nation’s capital to the Leiters Franklin County town of Zeigler.

-The political contacts were made and the lobbying began, and the wheels were put into motion for the big move to have Zeigler as the nation’s capital.
+The political contacts were made, the lobbying began, and the wheels were put into motion for the big move to have Zeigler as the nation’s capital.
 Everything seemed to be moving in the right direction for the Leiters, and Joseph opened his coal mine on June 8th, 1904, and brought the first load of coal to the surface.
 His future now looked brighter than ever, but it would be short-lived.

 The very next day after the mine’s grand opening, Joseph’s father died from a rare heart disease, and Joseph’s future suddenly began looking dim.
-Not only was his future in jeopardy, but the blank checks that he had enjoyed for most of his life would probably be in jeopardy, and his chances of getting the Presidential White House moved to Zeigler, died with his powerful father.
-Labor problems with the Klu Klux Klan and the unions began to take a toll on the man who claimed that he would always operate “union-free,” and it came to the point where he had to struggle to protect his own property.
+Not only was his future in jeopardy, but the blank checks that he had enjoyed for most of his life would probably be in jeopardy, and his chances of getting the Presidential White House moved to Zeigler died with his powerful father.
+Labor problems with the Ku Klux Klan and the unions began to take a toll on the man who claimed that he would always operate “union-free,” and it came to the point where he had to struggle to protect his own property.

-He built a large fence around his mine that resembled an army fort, and mounted large searchlights and several large-caliber “Gattling Guns” around his mine and the town’s entrances, and issued orders to the gun-slinging thugs he had hired as security guards, that they were to “shoot to kill” any trespassers.
-Joseph continued to build his town which consisted of a large two-story colonial-style office building in the center of the circle, and a large personal home that was located along with a company store on the circle.
+He built a large fence around his mine that resembled an army fort, mounted large searchlights and several large-caliber “Gattling Guns” around his mine and the town’s entrances, and issued orders to the gun-slinging thugs he had hired as security guards that they were to “shoot to kill” any trespassers.
+Joseph continued to build his town, which consisted of a large two-story colonial-style office building in the center of the circle and a large personal home that was located along with a company store on the circle.
 He built schools and a hospital and donated land so the local churches could be built.
 Joseph’s “master & slave” attitude finally led to his downfall in the coal industry, and after a few severe mine explosions, he got out of the business in 1910 and leased his holdings to the Bell and Zoller Coal Company.
-His dreams and plans were shattered, and he returned to Chicago where he continued to be very successful in other businesses.
+His dreams and plans were shattered, and he returned to Chicago, where he continued to be very successful in other businesses.

-Submitted and written by Raymond D. Null, June 2005, updated February 2021.
+Submitted and written by Raymond D. Null, June 2005, updated February 2024.

-About the Author: Raymond D. Null is the author of two books including The Town That Big Joe Built and Zeigler…USA — My Hometown.
-Null is a long time resident of Zeigler, Illinois.
+About the Author: Raymond D. Null is the author of two books, including The Town That Big Joe Built and Zeigler…USA — My Hometown.
+Null is a long-time resident of Zeigler, Illinois.